bmorrissirromb/scp-management-reference-architecture/README.md

 > NOTE:
 >
-> 1. All SCP files created in this repository are JSON files (`.json` extension) -- this is to match the output that will be visible in the AWS console.
+> 1. All RCP/SCP files created in this repository are JSON files (even if they lack the `.json` extension) -- this is to match the output that will be visible in the AWS console.
 > 2. [Future] If you need to use Terraform template files instead, use the extension `.json.tpl`.
 Terraform template files allow for dynamic substitution of string data (eg. if I need to evaluate an account ID from a variable at Terraform Plan time).
 The `resolve_scp_data.py` script currently does not support template files, but may support them in a future version.

-# Steps to manage SCPs
+# Steps to manage Control Policies

 ## Managing this repository

-Before making changes, validate that the SCP statement(s) you are adding are not already implemented in another policy.
+Before making changes, validate that the RCP/SCP statement(s) you are adding are not already implemented in another policy.

 ## Adding new SCPs